Brian J. Bagley,

 Before joining the Bagley Law Firm, LLC, Scott’s passion for social justice took him to New York City where he attended Columbia University, earning a master’s degree in human rights and graduating with a 3.94 GPA.
 Long before this, however, Scott had been an advocate against domestic violence, having worked with organizations such as the Bringing Justice Home Project, an anti-domestic-violence project within Crossroads Safehouse in Fort Collins, Colorado.

-Among his non-legal accomplishments, Scott has hiked the Colorado Trail, a stunningly beautiful 500-mile stretch of Colorado wilderness.
-In his spare time, he also enjoys birding, boasting that he has seen over 10% of all North American species, fly fishing, and gardening.
-In fact, Scott earned the distinction of being recognized as a Colorado State University Cooperative Extension Master Gardener.
-Scott and his wife have a three-year-old daughter and one-year-old son.
+Among his non-legal accomplishments, Scott presently serves on Littleton's city council as its Mayor Pro Tem.
+He has hiked the Colorado Trail, a stunningly beautiful 500-mile stretch of Colorado wilderness.
+In his spare time, he also enjoys birding, fly fishing, and gardening.
+Scott and his wife have a daughter and son.

 Tim "T.J."
 Johnson, J.D.